bourquejulien/devops-cs2024-team-exemple/README-EN.md

 The objective of this section is to provide the information necessary for the prisoners to free themselves.

 #### 4.1 Provide Access (1 point)
-In order to accomplish the following steps, it is necessary for the prisoners in the jungle to be able to communicate with your team.
+In order to accomplish the following steps, it is necessary for the bunker prisoners to be able to communicate with your team.
 To do this, they will make requests through the AI which will be redirected to your cluster.

 The requests will be ``POST`` to the following path: ``/router``.